alered87/NN-Training-as-Dynamical-Process/README.md

 Authors: Marco Gori, Marco Maggini, Alessandro Rossi (2016)
 Contacts: rossi111@unisi.it

-BuildingMatrix.m: compute the matrices of the prediction function dynamical system
+makeSystemMatrix.m: compute the matrices of the dynamical system

-PerformanceEval.m: evaluate the performance of the NN

-PlotImpulsiveResponse.m: plot the Impulsive Response of the dynamical system
+PlotImpulsiveResponse.m: plot the Impulsive Response of the dynamical system, given the roots of the characteristic polynomial

-TRNN_eval.m: evaluate the net on input

-TRNN_initialize.m: NN initialization

-TRNN_train: train a NN on data

-MNIST_Train.m: quick example launch on MNIST data

-NN_train.m: standard NN training
+TRnet.m: define a matlab object for the implementation of a 2-layer Neural Network, trainable in a standard mode or with the dissipative dynamic system proposed in the paper

-MNISTdata.mat: contain a subset of the MNIST(*) dataset (*) see: http://yann.lecun.com/exdb/mnist/
+reducedMnistData.mat: contain a subset (10000 elements) of the MNIST(*) dataset (*) see: http://yann.lecun.com/exdb/mnist/

-Vowels.mat: contains a toy dataset for vowels classification
+Vowels.mat: contains a toy dataset for vowels classification task